-Although face-recognition is in its infancy, and is only as good as the facial images on the databases used, its capabilities are improving rapidly.
-Working face-recognition drones, trawling images from all manner of high-resolution social media and image and other biometric and information database, would, at a stroke, radically undermine remaining notions of public anonymity on city streets.
+Drone technologies, moreover, would inevitably be deployed based on existing techniques of racial, ethnic and geographical profiling as the facial images on the databases used, its capabilities are improving rapidly.
+Working facerecognition drones, trawling images from all manner of high-resolution social media and image and other biometric and information database, would, at a stroke, radically undermine remaining notions of public anonymity on city streets.